 - Nurses will deliver care, based on family-centred practice between adolescents and their families, with a view to optimising health outcomes. - Collaboration with families, schools and other agencies is integral to the aims of the school health service. - Nurses will communicate with clients respectfully and sincerely and involve them in planning and goal-setting to achieve the best outcomes for them and their families. - Prioritisation of assessments and interventions should occur for those children deemed at risk of health or developmental concerns. - Nurses will plan and deliver care that takes into account each young person and their family's values, beliefs and cultural backgrounds. - Nurses require appropriate knowledge and skills that are specific to the nursing role undertaken.
 Refer to CAHS-CH and WACHS Practice/Learning Frameworks for further details. - Liaison between school staff, families and the nurse should occur throughout the secondary school years for any client identified at risk of health, developmental or wellbeing concerns.
-Additional support and assessments will be offered to these clients as appropriate. - As the DOE identify nurses working in the school setting as visitors, adherence to the DOE Visitors and Intruders on Public School Premises policy is required. - Nurses are to discuss the implementation requirements within the specific school locations they work in.
+Additional support and assessments will be offered to these clients as appropriate. - As the DOE identify nurses working in the school setting (primary, secondary and education support schools) as visitors, adherence to the DOE Visitors and Intruders on Public School Premises policy is required, including signing the Visitors' Book on arrival to align with occupational safety and health requirements.